WiggleWizard/alice-js/AdminGuide.md

 ##### `!tb/tempban <id/partial name> <time macro> <reason>`
 Temporarily bans a player for `<time macro>` amount of time.
 Only `<reason>` can contain spaces.
 Refer to the `[<time macro>]` description above for an explaination on time macros.

+##### `!mute <id/partial name>`
+Mutes a player's chat until they either leave the server and rejoin or until an admin `!unmute`s them.
+The player is shown a message when muted and when attempting to say something in the chat.
+It will also warn them that they are muted once the command is issued.

+##### `!unmute <id/partial name>`
+Unmutes a player from mute.
+Command only works if the player is muted.

 ##### `!map <map name> [gametype]`
 Changes map to `<map name>`.
 Optionally Gametype can be specified.
 Use `!maps` or `!gametypes` to see what maps or gametypes are available.